Gaius Scribonius Curio (tribune 50 BC)

+Gaius Scribonius Curio (c.
+84 BC – 49 BC) a Roman politician in the late republic.
+He is best known for his support of Julius Caesar prior to and during Caesar's civil war.
+His support, possibly secured by a massive bribe, was instrumental in the brinksmanship of the crisis in 50–49 BC that precipitated the war.
+In the first year of the war, he led Caesarian troops to Sicily and then to Africa, where he was killed in battle.

+Prior to the civil war, Curio had operated alongside his homonymous father lived, the consul of 76 BC.
+They had supported Publius Clodius Pulcher during the Bona Dea scandal in 62 BC and opposed the alliance of Caesar, Pompey, and Crassus in 59 BC (during Caesar's first consulship).
+He was still aligned with prominent anti-Caesarians and the remnants of Clodius allies c.
+52 BC when his father died, giving funerary games alongside Marcus Favonius and marrying Clodius' widow Fulvia.
+His shift towards Caesar occurred during his tribunate in 50 BC.

 Biography

-Early life

 Curio was the son of his homonymous father and his wife Memmia, born around 84 BC.

 Curio and Mark Antony had a close friendship, which was denounced by their political enemies as immoral or possibly an affair.
-According to Cicero, after saving Antony from prostituting himself and paying his debts, the two youths had been banned from seeing each other by Curio's father.
-But, Curio smuggled Mark Antony in through his father's roof.
-Although this charge was in a defamatory speech against Marc Antony, and shouldn't be taken as entirely truthful.
+In a defamatory speech against Anthony, Cicero accused Antony of being Curio's lover, claiming that after the two youths had been banned from seeing each other by Curio's father, Curio smuggled Antony in through his father's roof.

 Opponent of Caesar

 His first recorded political activity was, with his father, to support Publius Clodius Pulcher in the senate and the courts during the Bona Dea affair.
 Clodius had been accused of sacrilege; Curio's father vigorously opposed a senatorial resolution establishing a court for prosecution and the younger Curio fought the law that was correspondingly proposed in the assemblies.

 He and his father became opponents of Caesar and the First Triumvirate in 59 BC.
 For their efforts, they were applauded in public and at the games.
 He was implicated in the Vettius affair – allegations, possibly masterminded by Caesar, that Curio was part of a conspiracy to assassinate Pompey – but the allegations were unbelieved and Vettius was found dead shortly thereafter.

 A few years later, in 54 BC, he served as quaestor in Asia and stayed there for a few years.
 Around this time, his father died (he received a letter of condolence from Cicero).
-Upon his return to Rome in 52, he gave magnificent funeral games commemorating his father in collaboration Marcus Favonius, an ally of Cato who was then serving as aedile.
+Upon his return to Rome in 52, he gave magnificent funeral games commemorating his father in collaboration with Marcus Favonius, an ally of Cato who was then serving as aedile.
 He also married the widow of his friend Clodius, Fulvia, who had been killed in a street battle with Titus Annius Milo that January.
 This helped his public image among Clodius supporters and gave him the support of Clodius' gangs.
 His and Fulvia's son Scribonius Curio was born soon after.